harini9804/myapp/README.md

 Navigate to this repository on your local machine through the command-line.

-Run the command 'npm install' (without the quotes) from the command-line to install all the dependencies required.
+Run the command `npm install` from the command-line to install all the dependencies required.

 ## Using this project